 What is path goal-theory of leadership?

-According to Robert J. House (1971), the Path-Goal Theory encapsulates the necessity for distinct roles which a leader must fulfil, as well as the leadership traits managers should acquire in their practice.
+According to Robert J. House (1971), the Path-Goal Theory encapsulates the necessity for distinct roles which a leader must fulfill, as well as the leadership traits managers should acquire in their practice.
 House also provided guidelines of which leaders must follow to compensate for subordinates’ potential skill deficiencies.

 What are the four leadership theories?

 Leadership theories try to examine and study the traits of a leader.
 In the first theory, the Trait Theory of Leadership, it’s believed that leaders share certain inborn personality traits, such as drive, ambition, and self-confidence.

-The second learning theory is a behavioural one, where researchers studied the behavioral aspects of effective leaders, such as their ability to motivate people and their communication skills.
+The second learning theory is a behavioral one, where researchers studied the behavioral aspects of effective leaders, such as their ability to motivate people and their communication skills.

 The third, contingency theory, advocated that it is the environmental factors surrounding leaders that influenced their ascent to leadership, and that it is not so much their leadership qualities as it is about the situation in which they needed to lead.